lyuzizheng/lzz-blog/content/about.md

 ---
 ## Summary

-Zizheng is an postive and confident person who constantly learn, review, and improve himself.
-Zizheng has a decisive and logical mind to solve problems; And has a sensitive and aesthetic heart to communicate and inspire the people around him.
+Zizheng is a postive and confident person who constantly learn, review, and improve himself.
+Zizheng has a decisive and logical mind to solve problems; And a sensitive and aesthetic heart to feel, communicate and inspire the people around him.

 ## Education and Experiences